 - a.
 Develop Opportunity Sites identified and designated for retail use in sections 16 33 to provide approximately 24,000 sq.m of new retail floorspace; - b.
 Create a new anchor retail development at South Grove to increase footfall to the western end of the High Street; - c.
 Require the provision of 'larger' modern retail units within any extension to 'Selborne Walk Shopping Precinct'; - d.
-Resist the loss of any retail floorspace within the Selborne Walk 'Shopping Precinct'; For any floorspace within the The Selborne Walk 'Shopping Precinct' to change use from A1 retail the Council will require the applicant to demonstrate: - i. that the proposed use is capable of attracting a significant number of shoppers/visitors to the centre;
+Resist the loss of any retail floorspace within the Selborne Walk 'Shopping Precinct'; - e.
+Encourage retail uses located on the periphery of the of the centre (within the AAP boundary but outside of designated frontages) to locate in the retail hub of the centre; - f.
+Encourage the re-use of vacant units within the centre, particularly in the 'St James Street Quarter'; - g.
+Resist the sub-division of larger units within the Primary Shopping Frontage; and - h.
+Promote, support and enhance the development of Walthamstow Market.